-If a prescribing practitioner had failed to fill in all of the information required in the bill (such as the date of the prescription, the controlled substance prescribed, and the name and address of the patient, etc.), the dispensing pharmacist could fill in the correct information.
-If the dispensing pharmacist did fill in the correct information, the dispensing pharmacist would be required to note on the back of copy one that a correction had been made.
-If the Department determined that a prescribing practitioner was consistently failing to fill in the required information, the Department would be required to notify the prescribing practitioner.
+If a prescribing practitioner had failed to fill in all of the information required in the bill (such as the date of the prescription, the controlled substance prescribed, and the name and address of the patient, etc.), the dispensing pharmacist could complete the information on the back of copy one.
+The dispensing pharmacist would be prohibited from changing or adding information on the front of copy one.
+If the Department determined that a prescribing practitioner was failing to fill in the required information, the Department would be required to notify the prescribing practitioner.

 The bill would prohibit a prescriber from using a prescription form for a purpose other than prescribing.
-A prescribing practitioner would not be allowed to postdate an official prescription form, or to sign an official prescription form, or to sign an official prescription form on a day other than the day on which the prescription was issued.
-A person in possession of prescription forms issued by the Department whose license to dispense or practice, or whose DEA number had been suspended or revoked, would be required to return to the Department all unused prescription forms within seven days of the suspension or revocation.
-An individual who violated this provision would be guilty of a misdemeanor.
+A prescribing practitioner would not be allowed to postdate an official prescription form, or to sign an official prescription form on a day other than the day on which the prescription was issued.
+A person in possession of prescription forms issued by the Department whose license to dispense or practice, or whose DEA number had been suspended or revoked, would be required to return to the Department all unused prescription forms within seven days of the suspension or revocation; an individual who violated this provision would be guilty of a misdemeanor.